Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

     }
     ```

 Android Ad Id is enabled by default.
-To disable it, set `config.trackingOptions.adId` to `false`.
+To disable it, set `trackingOptions.adId` to `false`.

 ```ts
 amplitude.init(API_KEY, OPTIONAL_USER_ID, {